XPixelGroup/DepictQA/README.md

     If models are stored in different directories, revise _config.model.vision\_encoder\_path_, _config.model.llm\_path_, and _config.model.sentence\_model_ in _config.yaml_ (under the experiments directory) to set new paths.

-- Move our pretrained delta checkpoint to a specific experiment directory (_e.g._, DQ-495K) as follows.
+- Move our pretrained delta checkpoint to a specific experiment directory (_e.g._, DQ495K, DQ495K_QPath) as follows.

     ```
     |-- DepictQA
         |-- experiments
-            |-- DQ-495K
+            |-- a_specific_experiment_directory
                 |-- ckpt
                     |-- ckpt.pt
     ```